TomasBeuzen/pybeach/README.md

 </div>

 ## Background
-**pybeach** is a python package for identifying dune toes on 2D beach profile transects.
+**pybeach** is a Python package for identifying dune toes on 2D beach profile transects.
 It includes the following methods:
   - Machine learning;
   - Maximum curvature (Stockdon et al, 2007);
   - Relative relief (Wernette et al, 2016); and,